yeatun/DevOps-Task/README.md

 sudo nano join-workers.yml
 ### Run the automation
 To run the automation process to create the kubernetes cluster We need to do the following steps:
-•	Make sure the Control machine and the target machines are Turned on in Hyper-V
+-	Make sure the Control machine and the target machines are Turned on in Hyper-V
-•	SSH using putty into the control machine
+-	SSH using putty into the control machine
-•	Go to the directory where terraform file is kept
+-	Go to the directory where terraform file is kept
-•	Run this command:
+-	Run this command:
 export RS_ENDPOINT=https://<ip_address_of_your_endpoint>:8092/

-(in this case it is 192.168.121.11 ) export RS_KEY=rocketskates:<password you changed in step  67 >
+export RS_KEY=rocketskates:<password >
-•	Run terraform Commands:
+Run terraform Commands:
-terraform init
+- terraform init
-terraform plan
+- terraform plan
-terraform apply
+- terraform apply

 ### Explanation of the terraform configuration file